moonnuitstudio/udacity-trivia-app/README.md

 # API Development and Documentation Final Project

+Udacity, as part of its proposal to create ties between its employees, is looking to develop a web page to manage a question-and-answer game, that is, the creation of a Trivia App.

+As students in the Full Stack Developer course, we were tasked with finishing the trivia app using Flask for the backend and React for the front end.

+### Getting Started

+- Base URL: At present this app can only be run locally and is not hosted as a base URL.
+The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.

 ## Trivia App

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.